 Project: Secondary State liability for international crimes and serious human rights violations

 Joëlle Trampert studied law at the University of Amsterdam.
 After obtaining her Master’s degree in Public International Law in 2015, she completed an internship with the Trial Chamber of the Extraordinary Chambers in the Courts of Cambodia and various internships with law firms in the Netherlands.
 Prior to joining Rethinking SLIC*, she was employed at the Court of Justice of the European Union in Luxembourg, where she undertook comparative legal research for the Court’s ongoing legal terminology projects.

 Sjors Polm is a student assistant for the Rethinking SLIC* project.
 He studies law, philosophy, and social sciences at the University of Amsterdam.
-He is particularly interested in theoretical issues in public law.
+He is particularly interested in theoretical issues in public (international) law.